RommieG/grainy-photos/content/gear/cameras/zeiss-ikon-ikoflex_OLD.md

 The lens is a fully-fledged Zeiss.
 It has that balance of sharpness and contrast that results in a magical range of tonality which holds up exceptionally well in highlights while retaining detail in the shadows.

 However, the technician advised caution regarding the lens anti-reflection coatings.
 Use a lens hood; otherwise, the images can acquire a soft effect which can be pleasant in portraits and dreamy landscapes, but not in general photography.

-{{< assetimage "/images/ikoflex/zeiss-ikon-ikoflex-04.jpg"
-"Yellow filter and lens hood"
-"Yellow filter and lens hood in front of the Zeiss Ikon Ikoflex">}}

 The Zeiss Opton Tessar lens excels at medium distances where it has good punch, no vignetting and lacks distortion.
 Just like a good Zeiss.